David Vickers: Storylines

 In November 2007, David is stalked at Dreamland, a pricey rehab facility on an unnamed tropical island, by Alex Olanov.
-At the funeral of Asa Buchanan in August, Olanov overheard Nigel tell Max Holden that David is Asa's biological son.
+At the funeral of Asa Buchanan in August, Olanov overhears Nigel tell Max Holden that David is Asa's biological son.
 Olanov also learns that David is at the resort not as a client/patient, but is working there as a towel boy/waiter.
-Alex pretends to be there to treat her addiction to sex (aggravated when her wealthy ex-husband died) but cons the broke Vickers into marrying him to help her "cure" her addiction.
+Alex pretends to be there to treat her addiction to sex (aggravated when her wealthy ex-husband dies) but cons the broke Vickers into marrying him to help her "cure" her addiction.
 Smelling a fun ride through the money Alex received from her dead ex-husband, David quickly agrees to marry Alex.
-Olanov gets David to sign a pre-nup, which gives him half of her earnings and her half of his earnings in a divorce.
+Olanov gets David to sign a prenup, which gives him half of her earnings and her half of his earnings in a divorce.
 Thinking he's completely broke, David eagerly signs the document.
-Olanov and Vickers then fly to Texas, where Clint Buchanan, Nora Buchanan, Rene Divine Buchanan, Jessica Buchanan, Nash Brennan, Natalie Buchanan, Jared Banks, Nigel Bartholomew-Smythe, and Matthew Buchanan have all gone for the reading of Asa's will.
+Olanov and Vickers then fly to Texas, where Clint Buchanan, Nora Buchanan, Renee Divine Buchanan, Jessica Buchanan, Nash Brennan, Natalie Buchanan, Jared Banks, Nigel Bartholomew-Smythe, and Matthew Buchanan have all gone for the reading of Asa's will.
 David is at this point still in the dark about his new family and inheritance.
 David and Alex run into Dorian at the airport on their way to Texas.
-At the ranch—when Dorian misinterprets a kiss between Clint and Nora, she and David wind up having sex (which Clint discovers the next morning).
+At the ranch—when Dorian misinterprets a kiss between Clint and Nora—she and David wind up having sex (which Clint discovers the next morning).
 After Alex discovers that Asa left Vickers no money in the will, she dumps David.

 On May 7, 2008, David works as a dishwasher in Paris, Texas.
-Escaping the watchful eyes of Llanview, Jared and Natalie Buchanan — who now knows Jared is not her uncle, and has fallen into an affair with him — arrive at the Bon Jour.
+Escaping the watchful eyes of Llanview, Jared and Natalie Buchanan — who now knows Jared is not her uncle, and is having an affair with him — arrive at the Bon Jour.
 Overhearing their secret, David follows them back to Llanview and blackmails them.
 As they would rather reveal their scam to the family than pay David, Dorian reveals the secret to aid her in taking over Buchanan Enterprises.
 Clint and his brother Bo Buchanan reluctantly agree to her terms on June 18, 2008, and are shocked (and suspicious) at the news that David is their brother.
 Meanwhile, David marries Dorian's sister Addie Cramer for financial safety but reluctantly divorces her in exchange for Dorian saving Viki's life after a car crash.
 He tries to continue his relationship with Addie as leverage to force Dorian into relinquishing the renamed Cramer Enterprises back to Clint.
 However, Addie dumps David, as both marriage and divorce were part of an eccentric "to do list" that Addie had created after being released from St. Ann's sanitarium.